combine-org/combine-org.github.io/content/authors/CellML-Example/_index.md

 logo_size: 70

-description: This notebook creates a simple model in CellML.
-The CellML we create here is a simple model for the growth in the number of cancer cells over time.
+description: This notebook creates a model in CellML.
+The CellML we create here is a simple model for the growth of the number of cancer cells over time.

 # Is this the primary user of the site?
 superuser: false